guenchi/match/README.md

 Just remenber if you use symbol or number or char, that fix there want has to be.

-and the ,x ,y means it can be anything. you can call it as the last ,x in `((a ,x ,y) ,x)`, which means it back the value of x if match.
+and the ,x ,y means it can be anything. you can call it as the last x in `((a ,x ,y) x)`, which means it back the value of x if match.

 it can also accept ...